FAMILY MANNERS CLASSES

 Help For Your Shy Dog

-Prior to enrolling contact the Instructor to see if this class would be a good fit for your dog and you.
+Prerequisites: Prior to enrolling, please contact the instructor to determine if this class is a good fit for you and your dog.

 Loose Leash Walking